 Lion’s Mane Mushroom (Hericium erinaceus)

-Lion’s mane mushroom is the brain booster of them all!
-Easily identified by its hairy exterior, this fuzzy mushroom can improve heart and gut health, along with cognitive function.
-The mushroom contains antioxidants, such as polysaccharides and terpenoids, that prevent cell damage.
-Most importantly, it has beta-glucan, a polysaccharide with anti-inflammatory and immune-modulating properties that are anti-cancer and anti-metastatic.
+The incredible lion’s mane mushroom is the brain booster of them all!
+Easily identified by its hairy exterior, this fuzzy mushroom can improve heart health and digestion, along with cognitive function.
+Lion’s mane contains antioxidants, such as polysaccharides and terpenoids, that prevent cell damage.
+Most importantly, it has beta-glucan, a polysaccharide with anti-inflammatory and immune-modulating properties that fight cancer and prevent its spread.

 Clinical studies involving lion’s mane and mice have shown anti-metastatic results, particularly in colon and gastric cancer.